Red Earth Native American Cultural Festival

 Oklahoma City, OK 73111

 Head to Oklahoma City's Red Earth Festival this June and witness as more than 1,200 American Indian artists and dancers from throughout North America gather to celebrate the richness and diversity of their heritage with the world.
 For three exciting days, Oklahoma City will be at the center of Native American art and culture as more than 30,000 people gather to celebrate.

 The Red Earth Festival is an exciting event featuring representatives from over 100 tribes.
 Over the years, Red Earth has matured into one of the most respected visual and performing arts events of its type, setting the standard for many of today's Indian art shows.
 At Red Earth, guests can sample the work of some of the nation's most celebrated artists, with opportunities to purchase contemporary and traditional examples of beadwork, basketry, jewelry, pottery, sculpture, paintings, graphics and cultural attire during the festival's juried art show and market.

 Facility Amenities: ADA Compliant

 Group Amenities: Accommodates Tour Groups, Bus/Motorcoach Parking, Group Rates Available

 Highway Corridors (within 5 mi.): I-35, I-40, I-44, Route 66, US-270

 Projected Attendance: 30,000

-Located at the intersection of I-35 and I-44 in northeast Oklahoma City.
+Located at junction of I-40 and I-44 in southwest Oklahoma City.